yardstik/embeddable-sdk-demo/README.md

 10. Run `yarn server` to start up the back end.
 11. Run `yarn start` to start up the front end.

 # Important Notes
+1. The demo contemplates connecting with the Yardstik staging API (see step 9 above).
+Therefore, the `YARDSTIK_API_KEY`, `YARDSTIK_ACCOUNT_ID` and other variables must relate to your staging/demo account.
-1. The `YARDSTIK_API_KEY` must belong to account specified in `YARDSTIK_ACCOUNT_ID`
+2. The `YARDSTIK_API_KEY` must belong to account specified in `YARDSTIK_ACCOUNT_ID`
-2. The `YARDSTIK_ACCOUNT_EMAIL` must be associated with the account specified in `YARDSTIK_ACCOUNT_ID`
+3. The `YARDSTIK_ACCOUNT_EMAIL` must be associated with the account specified in `YARDSTIK_ACCOUNT_ID`
-3. The account specified in `YARDSTIK_ACCOUNT_ID` must be authorized to view the report for the provided `YARDSTIK_REPORT_ID`.
+4. The account specified in `YARDSTIK_ACCOUNT_ID` must be authorized to view the report for the provided `YARDSTIK_REPORT_ID`.
-4. Legal documents will only appear if they are required on your account but have not yet been provided.
+5. Legal documents will only appear if they are required on your account but have not yet been provided.

 # Using the App
 1. View a candidate report by click on the "Candidate Report" tab in the nav bar: